harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 with low expression in some samples
 ```

-Test various alues of soft thresholding for building the network
+Test various values of soft thresholding for building the network

 ```bash
 OutDir=analysis/coexpression